Fluffy

 The KRB_AP_ERR_SKEW error occurs because your machine’s clock is out of sync with the Domain Controller 10.10.11.69, breaking Kerberos authentication for the Shadow Credentials attack.
 Fix it by syncing time with sudo ntpdate 10.10.11.69

-Kerberos SessionError: KRB_AP_ERR_SKEW (Clock skew too great) It means your machine’s clock is out of sync with the domain controller and Kerberos hates that.
+Notice: Kerberos SessionError: KRB_AP_ERR_SKEW (Clock skew too great) It means your machine’s clock is out of sync with the domain controller and Kerberos hates that.
 Fix it with:

 1